Selected Notes From Wall Street Analysts On New Age Beverages Corporation (NBEV)

-On Friday, shares of New Age Beverages Corporation (NASDAQ:NBEV) marked $2.18 per share versus a previous $2.31 closing price.
-With having a -5.63% loss, an insight into the fundamental values of New Age Beverages Corporation, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-NBEV showed a rise of 19.78% within its YTD performance, with highs and lows between $1.66 – $6.73 during the period of 52 weeks, compared to the simple moving average of -32.05% in the period of the last 200 days.
+On Friday, shares of New Age Beverages Corporation (NASDAQ:NBEV) marked $2.68 per share versus a previous $2.55 closing price.
+With having a 5.10% gain, an insight into the fundamental values of New Age Beverages Corporation, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+NBEV showed a rise of 47.25% within its YTD performance, with highs and lows between $1.66 – $6.69 during the period of 52 weeks, compared to the simple moving average of -14.92% in the period of the last 200 days.

 Alliance Global Partners equity researchers changed the status of New Age Beverages Corporation (NASDAQ: NBEV) shares to a “Buy” rating in the report published on November 15th, 2019.
 Other analysts, including Northland Capital, also published their reports on NBEV shares.
 Northland Capital repeated the rating from the previous report, marking NBEV under “Market Perform” rating, in the report published on July 22nd, 2019.
 Additionally, NBEV shares got another “Buy” rating from Alliance Global Partners, setting a target price of $8 on the company’s shares, according to the report published in March 26th, 2019.
 On the other hand, Northland Capital Initiated the “Outperform” rating for NBEV shares, as published in the report on September 4th, 2018.
 Maxim Group seems to be going bullish on the price of NBEV shares, based on the price prediction for NBEV, indicating that the shares will jump from $7.50 to $6, giving the shares “Buy” rating based on their report from November 17th, 2017.
 Another “Buy” rating came from ROTH Capital, providing a prediction for $6 price target according to the report published in July 27th, 2017.